jwtowner/wizard/README.md

 This is a library for Scheme (R7RS-small) that provides a portable and fully-functional alternative to GNU Autoconf for software source configuration.

-#### Supported Scheme Implementations

-The following Scheme implementations are known to work with Primal Autoconf:
+Primal Autoconf is known to work on the following Scheme implementations:

 - Chibi Scheme
 - Gauche Scheme